flowtoolz/GetLaid/README.md

 ## Constrain Dimensions

-You constrain width and height analogously to positions:
+You constrain width and height just like positions:

 ```swift
 item1.width.constrain(to: item2.height)